“With the 49th pick in the 2019 NBA Draft, the San Antonio Spurs select Quinndary Weatherspoon from Mississippi State University.”

 The man was Daniel Hazan, Weatherspoon’s agent and the founder of Hazan Sports Management.

 When Hazan found out that Weatherspoon was about to be drafted, he immediately told his client the news.
-For an NBAer-to-be on draft night, that moment – the moment you find out your hard work over the years has finally paid off – is a special one.
+For an NBAer-to-be on draft night, that moment – when you find out your hard work over the years has finally paid off – is a special one.
 The Mississippi State product reacted accordingly.

 “[He had] no reaction at all,” Hazan told Def Pen Hoops.
 “But that’s just Quinndary.”